-where Y stands for real output or real GDP, C for real consumption expenditure, and I for real investment.
-As already discussed, according to Hicks and others the main flaw of the Treatise, and the main difficulty in understanding Keynes's argument, was the fact that both the level and composition of this "real" magnitude were assumed to be held constant in the formal theoretical treatment.
-(For example, this was also the conclusion reached by Keynes's close colleagues in the famous "circus", the group which retrospectively discussed the Treatise on Money at Cambridge University in the early 1930s).
+where Y stands for real output or real GDP, C for real consumption expenditure, and I for real investment spending.
+As already discussed according to Hicks, and others, the main flaw of the Treatise, and the main difficulty in understanding Keynes's argument, was the fact that both the level and composition of this "real" magnitude were assumed to be held constant in the formal theoretical treatment.
+This was also the conclusion reached by Keynes's close colleagues in the famous "circus", the group which retrospectively discussed the Treatise at Cambridge University in the early 1930s (Smithin 2018).

-It should further be noted that as Y, C, and I are supposed to be stated in real terms, then according to modern ideas there must also exist an equilibrium aggregate price level (which we will label, P) such that:
+As Y, C, and I are supposed to be stated in real terms then, according to modern ideas, there must also exist an equilibrium aggregate price level which we will label, P, such that: